mozilla-services/heka/docs/source/config/outputs/http.rst

 HttpOutput
 ==========

-A simple output plugin that uses HTTP GET, POST, or PUT requests to deliver data to an HTTP endpoint.
-The output supports batching, i.e. accumulating data from multiple messages and combining it into a single HTTP request.
-When batching is used (specified by use of the `flush_interval` and/or `flush_count` configuration settings) each message will be encoded separately, and the output of the various encoding operations will be concatenated.
+A very simple output plugin that uses HTTP GET, POST, or PUT requests to deliver data to an HTTP endpoint.
 When using POST or PUT request methods the encoded output will be uploaded as the request body.
 When using GET the encoded output will be ignored.

+This output doesn't support any request batching; each received message will generate an HTTP request.
+Batching can be achieved by use of a filter plugin that accumulates message data, periodically emitting a single message containing the batched, encoded HTTP request data in the payload.
+An HttpOutput can then be configured to capture these batch messages, using a :ref:`config_payloadencoder` to extract the message payload.

+For now the HttpOutput only supports statically defined request parameters (URL, headers, auth, etc.).
+Future iterations will provide a mechanism for dynamically specifying these values on a per-message basis.

 Config: